Deal alert! Northwest, our favorite company, is forming

-After you form an LLC in the District of Columbia, you must regularly file an informational report in order to keep your LLC in compliance and in good standing.
+After you form a DC LLC, you must regularly file an informational report in order to keep your LLC in compliance and in good standing.

-This report is filed with the Department of Consumer and Regulatory Affairs (DCRA).
+This report is filed with the District of Columbia Department of Licensing and Consumer Protection (DLCP).

-Unlike most states where LLCs file a report every year (known as an “LLC Annual Report”), LLCs in the District of Columbia file a report every 2 years.
+Unlike most states where LLCs file a report every year (known as “LLC Annual Reports”), LLCs in the District of Columbia file a report every 2 years.
 This report is called the DC LLC Biennial Report.

 April 1st, due every 2 years.